 LO: …one of the effects of the Coronavirus was increasing prices of products like the salt.“M= moderator ; LO = local official

-We would like to thank Germany’s GIZ for providing funding to UN Global Pulse in developing this research.
+We would like to thank Germany’s GIZ for their support to UN Global Pulse activities and tool development, some of which were used for this project.
 The methodology also draws on earlier research we conducted together with the Epidemic Intelligence from Open Sources (EIOS) Initiative in WHO looking at epidemic surveillance through radio.

 The AI based application extracts (data mining process) public radio content in real time (less than 24 hours from air to dashboard) using keywords related to COVID-19.
 As a result, a vast compilation of anonymous testimonies, opinions and community reports related to the ongoing pandemic are available for decision-making.
 The UN Data Privacy and Protection Principles and the UNDG Guidance Note on Data Privacy, Protection, and Ethics have guided the analysis and presentation of the results of this project.